fossas/fossa-cli/docs/references/strategies/languages/ruby/ruby.md

 Running `bundle show` displays information about all dependencies used by a project, and their pinned versions.
-It doesn't label which dependencies are direct or deep, and doesn't tell us edges between dependencies
+It doesn't label which dependencies are direct or transitive, and doesn't tell us edges between dependencies

 Example output: